accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/rgaa/glossaire/indication-de-champ-obligatoire.md

 ---
-title: Mandatory field indication
+title: Indication of mandatory or optional fields
 ---

-Textual or graphic indication (icon) letting the user know that a field is mandatory before entering it.
+Text or graphic indication (icon) letting the user know whether a field is mandatory or optional before entering data.

 Note: If this indication is not made explicitly in text (icon, "*", "!", etc.), the explanation of the meaning of this indication must be located, visually and in the order of the source code, before the indication is used for the first time.